rootkovska/rootkovska.github.io/keys.md

 when the key has already expired.
-The developer could have been kidnapped to push malicious code into the code base but ... again ... if a bank or a government doesn't support this security model and an individual have no proprerty to secure the keys himself, no way to do The Right Thing.
+The developer could have been kidnapped to push malicious code into the code base but ... again ... if a bank or a government doesn't support this security model and an individual have no proprerty nor trusted peers to secure the keys himself, no way to do The Right Thing.

 * I use empty passphrases on all of my private keys.
 This is because if somebody was able to execute malicious code in the VM where a private key